Hyurl/dynamic-queue/README.md

 The queue will be automatically closed when no more procedures are going to run, you don't have to call `queue.close()` normally.

-Be aware of pushing promise tasks, since a promise will run the executor body before finishing the previous task.
+Be aware of pushing promise tasks, since a promise may run the executor body before finishing the previous task.

 When push an AysncFunction, you can either pass or don't pass the `next`